leonardoLavagna/leonardoLavagna/README.md

   1. 👀 **Experiments with the library Cv2**

      Some computer vision experiments with the library python cv2.
-     * GitHub Repository of the project https://github.com/leonardoLavagna/Computer-Vision
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/Computer-Vision

   2. 🕵️ **Image identification via filtering and color hisotgrams**

      Image identification based on filters, convolution, and color histograms.
-     * GitHub Repository of the project https://github.com/leonardoLavagna/image-classification
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/image-classification

 </details>